By using our website, you agree to our use of cookies (Visit our privacy policy).

 To avoid this, the recording space is covered with specially designed acoustic panels.

-Professional voice actors usually use isolation booths.
+Professional voice actors generally use isolation booths.

 These are equipped with both sound-proofing and acoustic treatment and are extremely effective in getting a balanced, dry sound.